UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 4. Select `Reimport All` or just restart the editor, whatever is faster in your case.

-5. If you use Visual Studio Tools for Unity 2.2, you might also need to delete the existing .csproj files and let Unity to recreate them from scratch.
-See 'Other known issues' section for the details.

-6. [Optional] If you use Windows, run `/CSharp60Support/ngen install.cmd` once *with administrator privileges*.
+5. [Optional] If you use Windows, run `/CSharp60Support/ngen install.cmd` once *with administrator privileges*.
 It will precompile csc.exe, pdb2mdb.exe and mcs.exe using [Ngen][ngen] that will make compilation in Unity a bit faster.

 [Watch a demo](How_to_install.gif)